Precision gravity constraints on large dark sectors: Discussion and Conclusions

+Note that our bounds are laboratory and model-independent: they constrain the \emph{present-day} multiplicity of light states without assuming a cosmological population.
+Cosmology can provide stronger constraints when the hidden sector was populated and remained relativistic at BBN/CMB epochs, typically phrased as limits on $\Delta N_{\rm eff}$.
+However, low reheating temperatures, suppressed portals, late entropy injection, or purely gravitational/out-of-equilibrium production histories can substantially weaken cosmological sensitivity while leaving our reinterpretation intact.
+We therefore view the two approaches as complementary: CMB/BBN constrain \emph{abundances} under specified histories, whereas precision gravity constrains the \emph{spectrum} of light degrees of freedom irrespective of their relic density.

 Our results have direct implications for several classes of theoretical models.
-Strongly-coupled dark gauge theories can produce large numbers of light mesons and baryons, and while individual hadrons contribute negligibly, a rich spectrum with hundreds or thousands of states could collectively generate detectable gravitational effects.
+Strongly coupled dark gauge sectors may contain multiple light states (e.g.\ PNGBs or glueballs) below the experimental lever arm; while each contributes negligibly, the cumulative effect scales with the number of such light states: any unexpectedly rich light spectrum is directly testable in the same, model-independent way.
 Our bounds provide quantitative guidance for the maximum complexity such sectors can achieve while remaining consistent with laboratory tests.
 Extra-dimensional theories often predict towers of Kaluza-Klein modes or large numbers of moduli fields, and the gravitational constraints complement existing bounds from fifth-force searches to help restrict the allowed parameter space of phenomenologically viable compactifications.
 Similar analyses could be extended to axion-like particles that couple to gravity through topological terms or induce effective modifications to gravitational couplings.

+It is important to remark that Kaluza–Klein towers fit naturally into our framework {\it provided one sums only over modes lighter than the probed scale}.
+In the short-distance regime, massive KK gravitons generate a set of Yukawa deviations whose envelope is already captured by our mapping; the well-studied short-range gravity limits in ADD/RS scenarios can be rephrased in exactly this language.
+Our plots should thus be read as providing an efficient, model-agnostic translation between measured inverse-square-law tests and the cumulative effect of any tower of light modes.

+We also note that for extremely large $N$, loop-induced higher-derivative poles can drift down toward the laboratory window.
+In that regime, our reinterpretation remains applicable and typically becomes \emph{more} constraining, because such poles manifest as Yukawa deviations from $1/r$ that are bounded by the same precision data.

 Several aspects of our analysis merit further investigation.
 We have focused on leading-order quantum corrections arising from one-loop effects, but higher-order contributions could modify the detailed form of the gravitational modifications, particularly in strongly-coupled dark sectors where perturbative calculations may break down.
 Our treatment assumes minimal gravitational coupling through the stress-energy tensor, but dark sector particles with non-minimal couplings to curvature could generate different signatures that might be more readily accessible to experiment.
 The analysis presented here applies to vacuum quantum corrections, though in cosmological or astrophysical contexts, thermal corrections from dark sector particles could modify the gravitational dynamics in observable ways.
 The constraints presented here are based on current experimental sensitivities, and ongoing improvements in torsion balance experiments, lunar laser ranging, and other precision gravity tests will tighten these bounds and potentially access new regions of parameter space.